Colette Lafia is a spiritual director, retreat facilitator, and writer who invites people to see themselves as a manifestation of Divine love.

 If you’re anything like me, perhaps you’re curious about how to grow your spiritual life, or perhaps you’ve wondered how to gain greater trust in your own spiritual intuition.
 I’ve devoted my writing and spiritual teaching to address these kinds of questions and to help guide people on their own sacred journeys.

-From individual spiritual direction to both in-person and online retreats, I strive to help people connect more deeply with the presence of the sacred in their daily lives.
-As a trained Spiritual Director, I seek to cultivate a safe and intimate space where we can explore how the spirit and divine love are intersecting with our daily lives.
+From individual spiritual direction to both in-person and online retreats, I accompany people as they seek to connect more deeply with the presence of the Divine in their hearts and in their lives.
+As a trained spiritual director, I cultivate a safe and intimate space where we can explore the presence of the sacred in our daily lives.

 Colette’s books are filled with ways to support your spiritual life!

-Her new book, The Divine Heart: Seven Ways to Live in God's Love, came out in May 2021 (Monkfish Press).
+Her new book, The Divine Heart: Seven Ways to Live in God's Love, came out in May 2021 (Monkfish Press), and book events and readings have reached an international audience.

 Her book, Comfort & Joy: Simple Ways to Care for Ourselves and Others (Conari, 2008) was given the honor of being named one of the best spiritual books of the year by Spirituality & Practice.